civican/legisinfo/42-1/bills/C-78/bill_text.md

 Subsection 21.1(1) of the Act is repealed.

-> **Explanatory Note**:
-> Existing text of subsection 21.1(1):
-> *Existing Text*:
-> > In this section, **spouse** has the meaning assigned by subsection 2(1) and includes a former spouse.

 ### Section 18

 Subsections 22(1) and (2) of the Act are replaced by the following:

 ### Section 22

-  **(1)** A divorce granted, on or after the coming into force of this Act, by a **competent** authority shall be recognized for **the purpose** of determining the marital status in Canada of any person, if either former spouse was **habitually** resident in the country or subdivision **of the competent authority** for at least one year immediately preceding the commencement of proceedings for the divorce.
+  **(1)** A divorce granted, on or after the coming into force of this Act, by a competent authority shall be recognized for the purpose of determining the marital status in Canada of any person, if either former spouse was habitually resident in the country or subdivision of the competent authority for at least one year immediately preceding the commencement of proceedings for the divorce.

-  **(2)** A divorce granted after July 1, 1968 by a **competent** authority, on the basis of the domicile of the wife in the country or subdivision **of the competent authority**, determined as if she were unmarried and, if she was a minor, as if she had attained the age of majority, shall be recognized for **the purpose** of determining the marital status in Canada of any person.
+  **(2)** A divorce granted after July 1, 1968 by a competent authority, on the basis of the domicile of the wife in the country or subdivision of the competent authority, determined as if she were unmarried and, if she was a minor, as if she had attained the age of majority, shall be recognized for the purpose of determining the marital status in Canada of any person.

-> **Explanatory Note**:
-> Existing text of subsections 22(1) and (2):
-> *Existing Text*:
-> > A divorce granted, on or after the coming into force of this Act, pursuant to a law of a country or subdivision of a country other than Canada by a tribunal or other authority having jurisdiction to do so shall be recognized for all purposes of determining the marital status in Canada of any person, if either former spouse was ordinarily resident in that country or subdivision for at least one year immediately preceding the commencement of proceedings for the divorce.
-> > A divorce granted, after July 1, 1968, pursuant to a law of a country or subdivision of a country other than Canada by a tribunal or other authority having jurisdiction to do so, on the basis of the domicile of the wife in that country or subdivision determined as if she were unmarried and, if she was a minor, as if she had attained the age of majority, shall be recognized for all purposes of determining the marital status in Canada of any person.

 ### Section 19